rishavghosh147/Fyle-backend-assignment/README.md

 ### 4. Application will run on port 7755.

-## Some Extra test case has been added to make it more acurate.
+## Some Extra test cases has been added to make it more acurate.
    (total 38 test cases)

 ``